Symmetry operations and Critical Behaviour in Classical to Quantum Stochastic Processes: Numerical simulations

 \section{Numerical simulations}

-Previously we define several quantum extensions for the Ising model.
-First we show the exact evolution of the system for each of the quantum extensions.
-This is achieved by considering a small chain length of $N=10$ spins.
-Defining as initial ensemble, $\varrho_0$, the statistical mixture containing only configurations with zero magnetization, the time evolution of the chain is obtained by the successive application of the uniform mixture of map $\LQ^{(q)}$, Eq.(\ref{Eq:3SpinQuantumMap}), applied to all the sites along the chain.

-As we will see below the different quantum extensions modify the behavior of certain observables.
-What is more important for us is to analyze the possibility that quantum effects can accelerate and decelerate the process to reach the equilibrium subspace.
-An effect that has been reported previously \cite{MontesBiswasGorin22}. \paragraph{Coherence.} To better understand the mechanism by which the relaxation process is modified we first study the coherence of the system, which is calculated in terms of the L1-norm
+In the previous section we introduce a method that allows to generate several quantum extensions.
+Here we analyzed the exact evolution of the Ising chain under the influence of those quantum effects.

+Considering a small chain length of $N=12$ spins and defining as initial ensemble, $\varrho_0$, the statistical mixture that containing only configurations with zero magnetization, the time evolution of the chain is obtained by the successive application of the uniform mixture of map $\LQ^{(q)}$, Eq. (\ref{Eq:3SpinQuantumMap}), applied to all the sites along the chain as is described in Eq.~\ref{eq:QE-localUpdate}.
+As we will see below, the different quantum extensions modify the behavior of certain observables.
+What is more important for us is to analyze the possibility that quantum effects can accelerate or decelerate the relaxation process to the equilibrium.
+A phenomenon that has been previously reported \cite{MontesBiswasGorin22}.
-where $\varrho(t)$ is the density matrix that describes the state of the chain at time $t$.
-Recently it has been shown that coherence can be understood as a quantum resource that can be used to perform quantum tasks \cite{BaCrPl14}, in analogy to how the entanglement is the necessary resource to implement quantum protocols, as the teleportation, coherence is the necessary resource to modify the behavior of the relaxation process.

-In figure (\ref{fig:Cohe-10S}) we observe the dynamics of the coherence as a function of time, in units of MC steps, for a chain of length $N=10$ and for the different quantum extensions $\{H_0, H_1, H_2, S_2, S_1, S_0\}$, defined in Eqs.(\ref{Eq:3SpinQuantumMap}-\ref{Eq:X-matrix-versions}).
-At the beginning of the evolution the local map, $\LQ^{(q)}$ introduce coherence along the system by the action of the unitary operations, $H$ and $S$.
-Then, the relaxation process start to dominate the dynamics and we observe the decaying of the coherence, after a couple of MC steps, with different decay rates for the different quantum extensions.

-One is tempted to think that the more coherences in the system, the faster the relaxation process finds the state (subspace in our case) of equilibrium, as typically happens in quantum search protocols \cite{Grover96,Bennett97,Jones98}.
-However, as we will see below this is not what happens in our model.